Gleb-Zaslavsky/RustedSciThe/README.md

 - Backward Differetiation Formula method (BDF) with analytical Jacobian (direct rewrite of python BDF solver from SciPy library)
 - classical methods for non-stiff equations RK45 and DP
 - Boundary Value Problem for ODE with Newton-Raphson method (several versions available)

+## project_documentation

+In the ‘Book’ folder of the project (on github) there is an in-depth scientific manual as well as a developer's and user's manual in English and Russian.
+So far a chapter on BVP solution has been added.
+The chapter is under development and may contain some errors and omissions.

+The project folder ‘Examples’ contains working examples of code usage.

 ## Usage
 - parse string expression of multiple arguments to a symbolic representation/function and then differentiate it and "lamdufy" it (transform it into a regular rust function).
 Compare analytical derivative to a numerical one.
 Calculate the vector of partials derivatives.
 Solve IVP and BVP problems.
 ```rust